ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### The Accepted Claims Set

 At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
-This document describes an `accepted-claims-set` format and the algorithms used to compare it against CoMID reference values.
+To this end, this document describes an `accepted-claims-set` format and the algorithms used to compare it against CoMID reference values.

     accepted-claims-set = {​